Data Driven Decision Making: Why Your Billing Data is So Valuable

 Corporate clients are increasingly specifying the kinds of activities for which their outside counsel law firms can charge.
 These limitations are usually set forth in contractual documents are called “billing guidelines”.

 Data-driven applications like Onit for in-house counsel, and BillerAssist and iTimekeep for outside counsel, allow billing rules to be set for time and expense entries to automate compliance.
-If any billing entry fails to meet the activated rules, the item will be flagged for review or automatically adjusted.

 Ensuring automatic alerts for violation of internal or client-mandated legal bill rules ensures compliant bills, fewer invoice rejections, and happy clients.

-Additional important features of data-based applications should allow firms to easily integrate into their existing billing systems.
 Compatibility with various self-hosted and locally installed systems should also be a significant factor when researching data-driven applications.

 Conclusion